gabrielle9talavera/network-simulation/README.md

 DESCRIPTION: This project simulates a mesh network where nodes and links may fail.
 Nodes may fail intermittently, and as an input to the simulation, each node and link will have a certain probability to fail.
 When such failure occurs, the network must adapt and re-route to avoid the faulty node.
+This network uses the Floyd-Warshall algorithm to route to a source and destination.

+ADDITIONAL FEATURE: This program uses the Floyd-Warshall algorithm to route to a source to destination.
+There is a feature that can compare Dijkstra's and the Bellman-Ford algorithm to the Floyd-Warshall algorithm.
+To compare Floyd-Warshall to Dijkstra's uncomment lines: 107, 112, 122.
+To compare Floyd-Warshall with the Bellman-Ford algorithm uncomment lines: 108, 113, 123.

 RUNNING THE PROGRAM:
 1. Make sure Python is installed.
 I used version 3.7.4 to build this project.